raninder/food_order_project/plan/to_do_list.md

   4. delete order on the order list when user picks up the order

-* ## server
+* ## work flow
-  * GET
-    1. menu (foods, drinks)
-    2. pictures of menu

-  * POST
-    1. update new foods (Managaer)

-  * PUT

-  * DELETE
-    1. remove foods from cart (User)
-    2. remove foods from the menu (Manager)
-    3. remove order from the order list (Manager)

-1. when user orders, send SMS to manager
+1. when user make an order, send SMS to manager
-2. when manager confirm the order, send SMS to user
+2. when manager confirms the order, send SMS to user
 3. count the estimate time (stretch?)
 4. send SMS to user when the order is ready in 5 mins (stretch?)
-5. when manager press ready button, send SMS to user
+5. when manager press ready button (= when order is ready), send SMS to user
-6. when manager press picked up button, delete the order on the order list
+6. when manager press picked up button(= when user picked up the order), delete the order on the order list

 * ## order status (website, SMS)